 David Belasco opened the Stuyvesant in October 1907, having already bequeathed his name to his 42nd Street playhouse, now the New Victory.
 When he relinquished the 42nd Street theatre in 1910, he immediately renamed the Stuyvesant as the Belasco.
 He provided himself with a duplex apartment above the theatre that had the décor of a Gothic church, and housed much of his theatrical memorabilia.
 Following his death, the theatre was rumored to be haunted by his ghost, until it was banished by the risqué production, Oh Calcutta!.
 The theatre came under Shubert ownership in 1948.

-Network is currently playing at the Belasco Theatre.
+Girl From the North Country is currently playing at the Belasco Theatre.

 Accessible seating is available for this performance as indicated on the seating map.

 The theatre is not completely wheelchair-accessible.
 There are two steps to Box Office/lobby.
 The side entrance has no steps.
 Please be advised that where there are steps either into or within the theatre, we are unable to provide assistance.